 I could be excused, I suppose, were I to tell you that you definitely need self defense training — and the more the better.
 I say that because I am in the business of educating people to keep themselves safer, and it might be expected that I would extoll the benefits of that training (and I would hope you’d recognize that for what it is!)

-It would therefore be in my best interest to disagree with Ms. Wolfe and tell you all the reasons why you desperately need all the training you can get.
+Between the books I write and the classes I hold, then, it should be in my best interest to disagree with Ms. Wolfe and tell you all the reasons why you desperately need all the training you can get.
 I could regale you with stories of self defense gone wrong and how, had the person only taken a class from me, it could have turned out differently.

 I can’t do that, however, because of a pesky little fact: every single day, all across this country, good people with guns successfully defend themselves having never before had any instruction in how to do so.
 It happens, and with a good deal of frequency.

 Does this mean you should just ignore me, forget about training, stuff a loaded pistol in your belt and saunter into the world?
 No, it doesn’t, but it should give you some perspective.

 There was a time in this country when you could get a driver’s license and head out on the road with no more instruction than “here’s where the key goes”.
 Lots of people did so, every single day, and the overwhelming majority of them arrived home at the end of that day completely unscathed.

 Would you like to see those days return?
 I wouldn’t, and I suspect you wouldn’t either — because you know, as do I, that the best way to prevent car accidents and deaths is to educate drivers.
 We teach them the rules of the road, what to do when others don’t obey those rules, and how to avoid common dangerous situations like icy pavement.
 We recognize that education is a primary component in reducing highway fatalities, and while we can debate the wisdom of the government requiring such education we certainly can’t object to that education’s successes.